 What is Critical Care?

 Critical care helps pets with life-threatening injuries and illnesses.
-Critical Care specialty teams, including our Critical Care specialists, emergency clinicians and nursing staff, help treat complications from surgery, trauma, accidents, infections, organ failure and severe heart and breathing problems.
+Critical Care specialty teams, including our Critical Care specialists, emergency clinicians, and nursing staff, help treat complications from surgery, trauma, accidents, infections, organ failure, and severe heart and breathing problems.
 The critical care team is a group of specially trained veterinary caregivers who work in both the emergency room and in a special area of the hospital known as the Intensive Care Unit, or ICU.
 Their main focus is to help very ill patients get better.
-The critical care nursing team serves as a valuable source of information regarding the minute-to-minute status of critically ill patients, and they are committed to teaching patients’ family’s strategies to improve favorable outcomes.
+The critical care nursing team serves as a valuable source of information regarding the status of critically ill patients; they are also dedicated to providing education to support continued care for the patient at home.

-Critical Care management involves close, constant attention by a team of specially-trained pet health care providers.
+Critical Care patient management involves close, constant attention by a team of specially-trained pet health care providers.
 Critical care takes place in an ICU or trauma center and typically relies on specialized monitors, point-of-care ultrasound, intravenous (IV) tubes, feeding tubes, urinary catheters, breathing machines, and other medical equipment.
-Critical Care specialty medicine is a rapidly growing area of specialty medicine and has seen tremendous advancements that are now helping many pets survive conditions that were once considered fatal.
-We are here for you when you need us the most and our Critical Care specialists are prepared to provide you and your pet the highest level of emergency and critical care medicine.
+Critical Care specialty medicine is a rapidly growing area of specialty medicine and has seen remarkable advancements that now allow many pets to survive conditions that were once considered fatal.
+We are here for you when you need us the most and our Critical Care specialists are prepared to provide you and your pet with the highest level of emergency and critical care medicine.

 Our Critical Care Specialists

-Our Criticalists have undergone rigorous specialty training focused on caring for every aspect of the critically ill patient and work with our other specialists to manage the patients with multiple co-morbidities affecting a number of body systems.
-Our Criticalists’ high level of broad interdisciplinary expertise allows for the unique collaboration amongst specialists to care for the most severely ill and injured pets.
-Specialized services at the core of critical care include trauma management, mechanical ventilation, CPR and post-arrest care, transfusion medicine, post-surgical recovery, acute organ failure and sepsis management and tailored pain control planning.
+Criticalists undergo rigorous specialty training focused on caring for every aspect of the critically ill patient and collaborate with specialists from other fields to manage patients with multiple co-morbidities affecting a number of body systems.
+Our Criticalists’ high level of broad interdisciplinary expertise allows for the unique partnership amongst specialists to care for the most severely ill and injured pets.
+Specialized services at the core of critical care include trauma management, mechanical ventilation, CPR and post-arrest care, transfusion medicine, post-surgical recovery, acute organ failure, sepsis management, and tailored pain control planning.

 Pet-Specific First Aid Kit:

 We recommend that you keep a pet-specific first aid kit in your car as a best practice, just as you would a human-first aid kit.
-Click the link for a printable PDF that you can keep in your kit for when you need to restock.
+Click the link for a printable PDF.
+Keep the print out in your kit for when you need to restock.